We are a certified Continuing Education provider for

 3. Invest in video content

 There is a sizable body of research that underlines the staggering growth of video content on the web, especially on social media.
-There is more video content uploaded to the internet within the last month, compared to what major American networks have produced in the previous 30 years, and over 30% of all the activity on the internet is related to video content as well.
+There is more video content uploaded to the internet within the last month, compared to what major American networks have produced in the previous 30 years, and 87% of online marketers use video content

 Using pre-recorded videos for interviews hasn’t yet grown much of popularity so this feature will make you even more attractive in the candidates’ eyes.
 What’s more, it saves time as all team members can have access to the candidate’s responses and make a thorough decision.